UnseenWizzard/git_training/README.md

 <!-- force pushing -->
 ### Public History, why you shouldn't rewrite it, and how to still do it safely

-As noted before, changing history is a incredibly useful part of any workflow that involves making a lot of small commits while you work.
+As noted before, changing history is a incredibly useful part of any work-flow that involves making a lot of small commits while you work.

 While all the small atomic changes make it very easy for you to e.g. verify that with each change your test-suite still passes and if it doesn't, remove or amend just these specific changes, the 100 commits you've made to write `HelloWorld.java` are probably not something you want to share with people.